christiskatsouris/Univariate/README.md

 Therefore, both the sample autocovariance (acf) and sample autocorrelation functions are considered as measured of dependency for stationary time-series data.

+## Example 1

+Consider a financial time series sequence and obtain the autocovariance and autocorrelation functions.

+## References

+- Lo, A. W. (1991).
+Long-term memory in stock market prices.
+Econometrica: Journal of the Econometric Society, 1279-1313.

 ## Further Reading

 - Tsay, R. S. (2005).
 Analysis of financial time series.
 John wiley & sons.
 (Chapter 1: Financial Time Series and Their Characteristics)